jlevy/og-equity-compensation/README.md

 context of investment.
 What investors in financial markets call *stock options* are indeed options on stock, but they are not *employee* stock options.
-In this Guide, and most likely any conversation you have with an employer, anyone who says “stock options” will be referring to employee stock options.
+In this Guide, and most likely in any conversation you have with an employer, anyone who says “stock options” will be referring to employee stock options.

 🚧 Note this is not the same as ESPPs.